 Chau Doan/AP Images for HSI

-Growing local opposition to the trades
+Growing local opposition to the trade

-Our work
+Our work in Viet Nam

 Humane Society International